SCHADS Award Penalty Rates Explained: Weekends, Overtime & Public Holidays | CrossVault

 The correct calculation:

-But wait — the worker has also done 11 hours total, exceeding the 10-hour daily overtime threshold.
-The 11th hour (12am–1am) is already at 200% (Sunday rate), which equals the overtime rate — so no additional overtime applies for that hour.
+But wait — the worker has also done 11 hours total.
+For a part-time or casual worker that exceeds the 10-hour daily overtime threshold (cl.28.1(b)(ii)); for a full-time worker overtime is measured against rostered ordinary hours (cl.28.1(a)).
+Either way, the 11th hour (12am–1am) is already at 200% (Sunday rate), which equals the overtime rate — so no additional overtime applies for that hour.

-If the shift had been entirely on Saturday (2pm–1am = 11 hours), the first 10 hours would be at 150% (Saturday) and the 11th hour would be at 200% (overtime double time, which is higher than the Saturday rate).
+If the shift had been entirely on Saturday (2pm–1am = 11 hours), the first 10 hours would be at 150% (Saturday) and the 11th hour — the first overtime hour — would also be at 150%: under cl.28.1(a)(i) the disability/home care overtime band is time and a half for the first 2 hours (double time only from the third overtime hour).
+On a Saturday the overtime and Saturday-penalty rates coincide at 150% for that hour.

 Common Questions